haukex/hgpstools/RPi3_Adafruit-GPS_NTP-chrony.md

 	e.
 You can also use the command `ntpstat` to get a brief report.
 	(`sudo apt-get install ntpstat`)

+	f.
+For Windows clients, you can set the NTP server in the Date/Time options as usual.
+To increase the frequency at which Windows synchronizes its time, use `regedit` and edit the key `SpecialPollInterval` at `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\W32Time\TimeProviders\NtpClient`
+	and change it to, for example, decimal 3600 for 1 hour.
+You may also force a manual resync at the command line with `w32tm /resync`.

 7.	**Web Interface**

 	**TODO:** This web interface has been deprecated and replaced by the